Here are some of the most important things to know about healthcare in New Zealand.

 • Ambulance services.

-• A visit to your GP costs $50 or so between around 8:00am – 6:00pm.
+• A visit to your GP in 2019 costs about $85 between around 8:00am – 6:00pm.
 Visits at weekends or nights cost more.
-If, however, you join a PHO (Primary Health Organisation – these are government funded and free to join) a visit to your GP will cost approximately $25 – $30.
+If, however, you join a PHO (Primary Health Organisation – these are government funded and free to join) a visit to your GP will cost approximately $40 – $50.
 Nearly all New Zealanders have now joined PHOs.
 It can sometimes take about three months after submitting an application to a PHO to receive lower priced care.
 It’s advisable therefore to join a medical practice and enrol with a PHO sooner rather than later.

 • Many GP’s waive the fee entirely for children under six.